dimapaloskin/micro-chain/README.md

       allowedStatuses: [200, 201], // array of allowed statuses.
                                    // request will rejected if target's response has not included status
                                    // rejected response will be equal target's response

-      // will modify request data and return result if declared
+      // transformRequestBody will modify request data and return result if declared
       // receive Buffer
       transformRequestBody: body => {
         if (!body || !body.length) return body;